c4tom/DreamDevBox/docs/features.rst

 Portable
 ^^^^^^^^
-Docker container run on Linux, Windows and MacOS, so does the Devilbox.
+Docker container run on Linux, Windows and MacOS, so does the DreamDevBox.
 This ensures that no matter what operating system you are currently on, you can always run your development stack.

 Built nightly
 ^^^^^^^^^^^^^
-Docker images (at least official Devilbox Docker images) are built nightly and pushed to Dockerhub to ensure to always have the latest versions installed and be up-to-date with any security patches that are available.
+Docker images (at least official DreamDevBox Docker images) are built nightly and pushed to Dockerhub to ensure to always have the latest versions installed and be up-to-date with any security patches that are available.

 Ships popular development tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Devilbox is also designed to be a development environment offering many tools used for everyday web development, no matter if frontend or backend.
+The DreamDevBox is also designed to be a development environment offering many tools used for everyday web development, no matter if frontend or backend.

 Work inside the container